tytydraco/yessleep/out/The_Government_Clones_the_Earth.md

 “What do you mean?”
 I asked, trying to sound calm.

 “They clone it.”
 He simply said, still staring forward, hands still clasped.
 “They clone everything.
 The planet, the plants, the buildings, the animals, and even the humans.
 They clone it all.
 Well, maybe not everything.
-They do make sure not to clone the artifacts and technology responsible for the process, as well as the people working on it, so that we won’t have a situation where clones are making clones.
-Anyways, they manifest these clones into their own universes, which is actually just a small copy of the nearby space around the prime Earth.”
+They still have to make sure that they don’t clone the artifacts and technology responsible for the process, as well as the people working on it, so that we won’t have a situation where clones are making clones.”

 “Okay…” I said cautiously, finding everything he was saying to be completely ridiculous.
+But seeing no immediate danger from him, I decided to continue the conversation.
+“So the government is just casually cloning the Earth, without anyone knowing about it or seeing any of these clones up there?”
+With that I gestured up at the night sky.

+His response came quickly, as if he was expecting me to ask that.

+“It's a closely guarded secret under a classified department in the government.
+It’s buried deep within the institution, with layers and layers of cover ups and security.
+It’s known only to a few public officials and to those who work in the department.
+As for the clones…well they’re not hard to hide when you can put each clone in their own small universe, away from the far seeing gaze of most of humanity.”

+I simply nodded at this.
+Although I still didn’t believe his crazy story, I decided to continue and amuse him, as long as he continues to act as calmly as he is now.

-“So why would the government clone the Earth?”
+“So, the government clones the Earth.
+Okay.
+But why?”

 “To experiment on them of course!”
 He said, as he suddenly turned towards me, revealing his wide bloodshot eyes.
-“Sure, simulations can predict how humans or the environment would react to this or that situation, but nothing beats the real thing.
+I was taken aback by this, but remained seated, not wanting to do anything drastic that might set him off.
+“Sure, computer simulations can predict how humans or the environment would react to this or that situation, but nothing beats the real thing.
 Besides, from what I was told, the use of some kind of ancient artifact from the stars makes the cloning process much cheaper than one would think.
 So the government uses these clones to conduct experiments.
 From testing the spread of new viruses to seeing how wars would go, they change and manipulate the environments and societies of these Earths as if they were ants in an ant farm.”

 At that point he sighed and sat back.
 Looking up at the night sky he then shook his head.